Skip to content

 • New or enlarging lumps

-• Signs of infection (discharge, fever, chills)
+• Signs of infection (fever, chills, discharge)

 • Sudden, intense pain and swelling (possible torsion)

-• Testicle that is high-riding or abnormally positioned
+• High-riding or abnormally positioned testicle

-• Unexplained fever with scrotal pain
+• Unexplained fever and scrotal pain

 Frequently Asked Questions About the Scrotum